Chantel Tremitiere

 Chantel Ruth Tremitiere (born October 20, 1969) is an American former professional women's basketball player.

+Tremitiere played for Auburn in college and professionally in the Women's National Basketball Association (WNBA) from 1997 through 2001 with the Sacramento Monarchs, the Utah Starzz, and the Indiana Fever.

 Early life

 Tremitiere was born in Williamsport, Pennsylvania.
 Her father is Arnold Kelly.
 She was then adopted into the family of William and Barbara Tremitiere as an infant and grew up in York, Pennsylvania.
 She has 14 brothers and sisters of differing ethnic backgrounds.

 She grew up playing basketball with her siblings, stating that they needed another player to make two even teams.
 She averaged 30 points a game at Hannah Penn Middle School and was a basketball star when she transferred to William Penn High School.
 She graduated from high school in 1987 and chose to attend Auburn University, where she received a full basketball scholarship.

 Collegiate career

 Tremitiere started every game for the Auburn Tigers women's basketball team in 1991 and averaged 4.1 points and 4.0 assists.
 In 1990, she was selected to the NCAA All-Tournament Team.
+During her tenure with Auburn, she was part of three straight SEC championships and trips to the Final Four.
+She played alongside Ruthie Bolton, Vickie Orr, and Carolyn Jones, among others.
+In her Auburn career, the team never lost a game at home.

 She earned her bachelor's degree in Public Relations from Auburn, then was an assistant basketball coach for Auburn (1991–92); the University of Texas (1992–93), and the University of Massachusetts Amherst (1993–96).
 During this time, Chantel continued her hoop dreams overseas, playing for Lotos Gdynia in Poland, where her play caught the attention of professional scouts.